 The details pertaining to the composition of Audit Committee are included in theCorporate Governance Report which forms part of this report.

 M/s.
-Kirtane & Pandit - LLP Chartered Accountants have conveyed their eligibilityand willingness to act as a joint auditors of the Company if appointed at the ensuing 59thAnnual General Meeting.
+Kirtane & Pandit - LLP Chartered Accountants have conveyed their eligibilityand willingness to act as joint auditors of the Company if appointed at the ensuing 60thAnnual General Meeting.
 Board recommends the appointment of Joint Auditors.
 The Notes onFinancial Statement referred to in the Auditors' Report are self-explanatory and do notcall for any further comments Auditors' Report does not contain any qualificationreservation adverse remark or disclaimer.

-As per the requirement of central government and pursuant to section 148 of theCompanies Act 2013 read with the Companies (Cost Records and Audit) Rules 2014 asamended from time to time your company has been carrying out the audit of cost records.The Board of Directors on the recommendations of audit committee has re-appointed M/s.M.
+As per the requirement of central government and pursuant to Section 148 of theCompanies Act 2013 read with the Companies (Cost Records and Audit) Rules 2014 asamended from time to time your company has been carrying out the audit of cost records.The Board of Directors on the recommendations of audit committee has re-appointed M/s.M.
 R. Pandit & Co.
-Cost Accountants Aurangabad as cost auditors to audit the costaccounts of the company for financial year 2016-17.
-As required under the Companies Act2013 a resolution seeking member's approval for ratification of remuneration payable tothe Cost Auditors forms a part of the notice convening the 59th Annual GeneralMeeting.
+Cost Accountants Aurangabad as cost auditors to audit the costaccounts of the company for financial year 2017-18.
+As required under the Companies Act2013 a resolution seeking member's approval for ratification of remuneration payable tothe Cost Auditor forms a part of the notice convening the 60th Annual GeneralMeeting.